Dominik Livaković

-Dominik Livaković ([dôminik liʋǎːkoʋitɕ, domǐ-]; born 9 January 1995) is a Croatian professional footballer who plays as a goalkeeper for Prva HNL club Dinamo Zagreb and the Croatia national team.
+Dominik Livaković ([dôminik liʋǎːkoʋitɕ, domǐ-]; born 9 January 1995) is a Croatian professional footballer who plays as a goalkeeper for La Liga club Girona, on loan from Süper Lig club Fenerbahçe, and the Croatia national team.

 Club career

+NK Zagreb

 Livaković became part of NK Zagreb's first team at the beginning of the 2012–13 season.
 Initially the club's second-choice goalkeeper, he made his league debut on 31 August 2012, playing the full match in a 1–0 defeat at home to HNK Cibalia.
 He soon became the club's number one and made a total of 104 league appearances over four seasons, including 90 in the Prva HNL.

+Dinamo Zagreb

 On 30 August 2015, he agreed to join Dinamo Zagreb at the beginning of the 2016–17 season.
 He made his league debut for the club on 2 October 2016 in a goalless draw at home to Hajduk Split.
 On 18 October 2016, he made his first appearance in the UEFA Champions League in a 1–0 defeat at home to Sevilla.

 On 30 July 2019, in a Champions League qualifying 3–0 victory over Saburtalo Tbilisi, Livaković broke Dražen Ladić's record for most minutes from the start of Dinamo's season without conceding a goal (413), set in 1995.
 He conceded his first goal of the season three days later, in a 3–1 league victory over Gorica, set the new record at 535.

 On 26 August 2020, in a Champions League qualifier against CFR Cluj, Livaković saved Ciprian Deac's penalty kick.
 The game went to extra time and ended as a 2–2 draw, resulting in a penalty shoot-out.
 Livaković saved Cătălin Golofca's attempt which would turn out crucial as Dinamo won the shootout 6–5 and progressed to the third qualifying round.
 In the 2020–21 Europa League group stage, Livaković was praised for his performances after he conceded only one goal in five games and led Dinamo to the first place in their group.
 He notably saved Steven Berghuis's penalty kick in Dinamo's 0–0 draw with Feyenoord on 22 October.
-On 18 March 2021, in the Europa League Round of 16 against Tottenham Hotspur, Livaković saved Harry Kane's sitter when the score was 3–0 for Dinamo, leading the club to a 3–2 aggregate victory and the first Europa League quarter-final in its history.
+On 18 March 2021, in the Europa League Round of 16 against Tottenham Hotspur, Livaković saved Harry Kane's close-range effort when the score was 3–0 for Dinamo, leading the club to a 3–2 aggregate victory and the first Europa League quarter-final in its history.